jvfe/rootstock/README.md

 You can check an example of a query dashboard for readings at [lubianat.github.io/wikidata_bib](https://lubianat.github.io/wikidata_bib).

+Check [SETUP.md]("./SETUP.md") for instructions on how to get started.
 # Basic usage

 Clone the repository on your machine.